Stocks fall as investors fret over jobless claims, inflation - WTMJ

 Fed Chairman Jerome Powell has cautioned that inflation could accelerate for a time in coming months as the country opens up.
 But he and many private economists believe this will be only a temporary rise and not a sign that inflation is getting out of control.

-Dow component Walmart slumped 6% after reporting weaker results than analysts were expecting.
+Shares of Dow component Walmart lost 6.5% after reporting weaker results than analysts were expecting.

-Shares of GameStop and other beaten-down companies that have been the focus of online retail investors were mostly stable on Thursday.
+Shares of GameStop fell 11.4% on Thursday.
 Congress is conducting a hearing on the recent volatility of these companies, which have been in a tug-of-war between Wall Street institutional investors betting against the companies and the online retail investors who pushed shares higher.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.